ese-unibe-ch/ese2014-team1/Review_for_Team_4.md

 ### Violation of MVC pattern

-I see no violation of the MVC pattern.
+No violation of the MVC pattern discernible.
 We had a good introduction thanks to the Skeletons and the warm-ups, Team 4 followed those examples consequently and therefore stuck to the pattern.
 They applied the Spring Web MVC framework well, and made good use of the default handler via the @Controller and the @RequestMapping annotations.
-However, I think the files AdType.java and Sex.java could be moved from the controller.pojos package to the model package.
-According to page 6 from the SpringMVC presentation from the ESE-Wiki, those two enums probably don't belong in the same package as the forms which have other responsibilities as data classes between jsp files and controllers.
+However, the files AdType.java and Sex.java should probably be moved from the controller.pojos package to the model package.
+According to page 6 from the SpringMVC presentation from the ESE-Wiki, those two enums don't belong in the same package as the forms which have other responsibilities as data classes between jsp files and controllers.
-Concerning the Model, I like the clear folder structure within the webapp.
+Concerning the Model, the clear folder structure within the webapp should be positively mentioned.

 ### Usage of helper objects between view and model